 Experience tells us that most juniors know very little about the differences among colleges; they know only the schools their relatives and friends attended and the general word on the street about a particular place.
 During the summer before senior year, we would like you to become familiar with the curriculum, special programs, and other distinctions of each of the places you are considering.
 Visiting helps in this investigation phase, but it is not the only way to become knowledgeable.
-Students can visit college websites or write to the college asking for catalogues, DVDs, and other information pertinent to their individual needs.
-College guidebooks also provide important objective and subjective information.
+Students can visit college websites and read college guidebooks to discover important objective and subjective information.

 This information-gathering stage is important both in choosing appropriate schools and in setting the stage for writing an application that is informed and persuasive.
 Many colleges pay attention to the student's "demonstrated level of interest" at decision-making time; schools may assess this factor by the number of contacts a student has had with the school or by the specificity with which the student explains why he or she is applying.